 Everyone responsible for and/or interested in the success of your program and music education in your school and community, including Booster officers, executive committees and committee and fundraising/program chairs; teachers, instructors, boosters looking to help make their organization stronger; music education students looking to learn more.
 Small or large programs, strong or weak, urban, suburban or rural, developing, emerging or new programs…we promise value and valuable information for everyone.

-Friday, June 30, 2017 (Plan to arrive by 8:30 a.m. or choose to come a day earlier to network, experience the evening concert and portions of the student camp.
+Friday, June 25, 2018 (Plan to arrive by 8:30 a.m. or choose to come a day earlier to network, experience the evening concert and portions of the student camp.
 Sessions will end at 5:00 p.m.
-Pricing includes meals, concerts and activities through end of the student Symposium – 3:00 p.m.
+Pricing includes meals, concerts, and activities through end of the student Symposium – 3:00 p.m.
 Saturday)

-$119/person (pricing includes tuition, the Booster Institute Work (and resource) Book, four meals – from lunch on Friday through Family Day Picnic on Saturday, admission to the Thursday evening feature concert, and special Director Viewing seating to Friday’s DCI-Central Indiana show, featuring the 2013 DCI World Champion Carolina Crown – MFA’s Summer Symposium Corps in Residence.
+2017 price was $119/person.
+2018 pricing will be published in December 2017.
+Pricing includes tuition, the Booster Institute Work (and resource) Book, four meals – from lunch on Friday through Family Day Picnic on Saturday, admission to the Thursday evening feature concert, and special Director Viewing seating to Friday’s DCI-Central Indiana show.

 More about the Parent/Booster Institute:

 During this one-day event, we promise to equip you and your booster parents with the tools to develop and operate a comprehensive strategic and practical plan for success, including:

 - Establishing a clear purpose statement and essential core values